 He shares the view that cooperation helps dramatically improve our lot, helps create a foundation for much larger value creation than any isolated “feudal” system can.
 Indeed, endeavors such as agriculture, and science, show that when we share, we improve all of us.
 As Newton once said, “if I have seen further, it is by standing on the shoulders of giants”.

-If we look at his comment around “feudalism,” it is incongruous for Vishal to write about elite institutions like feudalism.
-Especially when considering that Infosys was an is a bottom-feeding body shop where workers are poorly treated, and the elites in Infosys like Vishal are extraordinarily overpaid for the contributions.
+If we look at his comment around “feudalism,” Vishal is incongruous to write about elite institutions like feudalism.
+When considering that Infosys was a bottom-feeding body shop where workers are poorly treated, and the elites in Infosys like Vishal are extraordinarily overpaid for the contributions.
 Vishal was born in India, and again India is one of the least income equal countries in the world.
-The Indians that migrate to the US come from the upper parts of society and usually bring elite attitudes with them.
+The Indians who migrate to the US come from the upper parts of society and usually bring elite attitudes.

 Great Leaders….Like Infosys?